Adriatic Adventures, Part 1: Windstar, Venice and Rovinj, Croatia

 By that time we had built up quite an appetite exploring Rovinj and decided to reward our heroic effort with a seafood platter at a portside restaurant.
 After our first bites of fresh local fish, mussels, squid and prawns, washed down with an Ozujsko, the local beer, we knew Croatia was the right call.

-To learn more about Windstar and to scan all current itineraries, click here.
+To learn more about Windstar, click here.